postelrich/alexa-skills/README.md

 zappa deploy dev
 ```

 Save url and use when creating the Alexa skill at developer.amazon.com.
 In the configuration step, select HTTPS Endpoint and paste the url.
-At SSL Certificate, select " My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority
+At SSL Certificate, select "My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority".
-".
 NOTE that you must use amazon account used on the echo for creating the skill in order to test.

 ## Debugging skill